Munich Saturday/Friday Beer Gardeners

-- We usually leave when it's cold or dark, but sometime
+- We usually leave when it's cold or dark, or bored, or

-we leave early; occasionally we're still there even if
+occasionally we're still there even if it's raining

-it's raining intermittently, but we don't wait forlornly
+intermittently, but we don't wait forlornly for people

-for people to arrive, when we're thinking of
+who might arrive, when we're thinking of leaving.

-friend in advance to keep us company, maybe that'll
+friends in advance to keep us company, (perhaps pretty or

-encourage people to stay on ... if the weather's
+repartee ;-) that'll encourage the group to stay on ...